bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:25 PM CT, April 22</p>
+<p class="updated_time"> Latest data: 12:04 AM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Today's high is 81°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

-- 68°
+- 65°
-- Partly Cloudy
+- Mostly Clear
-- 72% humidity
+- 73% humidity
 - 5 mph wind
-- 54% cloud cover
+- 18% cloud cover
-- 46 AQI 🟩
+- 43 AQI 🟩
 - 0.1 inches of rain expected in the next 48 hours